-How many times have you seen those shampoo ads on TV claiming to treat your dandruff in three washes and how many times have you spent those precious bucks buying them hoping to get rid of those itchy white flakes, the dandruff!
-No doubt, there are shampoos that prevent dandruff but then you must know the right ingredients in the shampoo crucial for removing those ugly dandruff from your hair.
+How many times have you seen those shampoo ads on TV claiming to treat your dandruff in three washes and how many times have you spent those precious bucks buying them hoping to get rid of those itchy white flakes, dandruff!
+No doubt, there are shampoos that prevent dandruff but then you must know the right ingredients in the shampoo crucial for removing that ugly dandruff from your hair.
 And that’s not all you must know.
-You should also know that shampoos are only a support to clean off those dandruff and that you should prevent them through other means too.
+You should also know that shampoos are only a support to clean off that dandruff and that you should prevent them through other means too.
 If you really want beautiful hair, of course, without dandruff, you’ll have to control dandruff and not only wash them off.
 Now the question is how to prevent dandruff?
 The logical answer to that question should be, you must know the causes of dandruff so that you keep those skin flakes off your hair by avoiding those causes.
 And the moment you note those first symptoms of dandruff, you should immediately take steps to cure them.
 For this again, you must know to identify the symptoms of dandruff.
 What benefit will you get by acting swiftly?
 You save all your troubles- scalp itchiness, irritation, embarrassment and even some money that goes into buying expensive hair products or medicine that you might need if your dandruff goes out of control!
 That’s enough reason to know the causes, symptoms and home remedies as well as best shampoos for dandruff prevention, I hope!

 Educate yourself about what causes dandruff

 Your scalp, like other body parts, continuously form skin cells and in turn dead skin cells too.
-So, it’s normal if your scalp sheds dead skin flakes but only till then when its very few, not even noticeable unless you pay close attention.
+So, it’s normal if your scalp sheds dead skin flakes but only till then when it’s very few, not even noticeable unless you pay close attention.
 The problem arises when this shedding of dead skin becomes faster.
 They become easily noticeable.
 This is when oil secreted from scalp clumps the skin cells together and they appear as white flakes.
 If you do not clean hair regularly, oil builds up and causes dandruff.
 Poor hygiene, thus, is the foremost cause of dandruff, so keep your hair clean and shampoo them regularly to prevent dandruff.
 However, there are many other reasons that may also lead to dandruff.

 Inadequate Shampooing: We have already discussed this.
 However, this point finds its place in the list of causes for dandruff just to show how important it is to shampoo hair more often than not.
-Not shampooing regularly can lead the oil from you scalp build up around the dead skin causing dandruff.
+Not shampooing regularly can lead the oil from your scalp build up around the dead skin causing dandruff.

 Oily Skin: If you have oily skin and wondering why on earth then you get dandruff when you don’t have dry skin, you must know that oily skin too causes dandruff which is called seborrheic dandruff.
 And worse, this type of dandruff not only attacks your scalp but also other body parts rich in oil glands like eyebrows, the sides of your nose, back of the ear, groin, chest and even armpits.
 In such case, you get dandruff which is red, greasy and covered with flaky white and sometimes yellow scales.